 Economies of scale ensure that opportunity costs decrease as production levels increase, up to a point.
 Then, past certain levels of production, opportunity cost may begin to increase once again.
 Likewise, with higher supply, demand decreases.

-Example of Allocative Efficiency
+Allocative Efficiency Graph

-Let’s say someone decides to buy a new suit, and goes to a clothing shop.
+Let’s say someone decides to buy a new suit and goes to a clothing shop.
 The shop is going to have the cuts and colors of suits that are most in-demand.
 They’re much more likely to have the standard navy blue suits available for sale than something with much lower demand like a bright green suit, even if there are a few consumers who’d love a more unusual color.

 In this case, the marginal benefit of the person in this example who is going to the clothing shop is near equal to the clothing shop’s marginal cost: the amount they will pay for more suits.
 Even though some consumers might want a bright green suit, the majority will prefer navy blue, so clothing manufacturers will put their resources (advertising and production dollars) toward navy blue suits.